syberkitten/Boostycon/README.md

-The Boostya is a humorous and ambigous (self-referencing) dialect  used to facilitate interaction between collegues in high tech industries and in tight work environments where are not enough words exist (or available to the Boosties) to express certain emotions / hierarchies and foolisheness.
+The Boostya is a humorous and ambigous (self-referencing) dialect  used to facilitate interaction between collegues in high tech industries and in tight work environments where not enough words exist (or available to the Boosties) to express certain emotions / hierarchies and foolisheness.

 Being a "boosty" means that you've been initiated into the dialect circle and that you are accepted.